cicd-tutorials/cicd-tutorials.net/docs/README.md

-# CI/CD Pipeline and Tooling Examples
+# CI/CD Pipeline and Tooling Tutorials

-This website contains examples on how to develop CI/CD pipelines and how to configure a development environment for working with CI/CD pipelines.
+This website contains tutorials on how to develop CI/CD pipelines and how to configure a development environment for working with CI/CD pipelines.

 ## What are CI/CD pipelines?